 What is a Drug Overdose?

-A drug overdose is defined as the ingestion of a drug or other substance in quantities greater than recommended or generally practiced, resulting in a toxic state or death.
+A drug overdose is defined as the ingestion of a drug or other substance in quantities higher than recommended or practiced, resulting in a toxic state or death.
 While some drug overdoses are caused intentionally to commit suicide or as a form of self-harm, many are accidental, the result of intentional or unintentional misuse of a drug or medication.
-An accidental drug overdose occurs when a person ingests more of a drug then is medically recommended or generally practiced, and this is sometimes done intentionally with prescribed or unprescribed drugs, in an attempt to produce a feeling of euphoria.
+An accidental drug overdose occurs when a person ingests more of a drug then is medically recommended or practiced, and this is sometimes done intentionally with prescribed or unprescribed drugs, in an attempt to produce a feeling of euphoria.
 Use of illicit drugs in large quantities or after a period of abstinence can also result in an accidental overdose, as the margin between a pleasurable drug-induced euphoria and an overdose is small.
 Symptoms of a drug overdose vary depending on the drug exposure, but may include the following:

 - Disorientation or agitation

 - Heavy perspiration

 - Chest pain

 It is possible for a drug overdose to happen entirely by accident – by taking the wrong medication due to an incorrect label or by unintentionally taking extra doses of medication due to forgetfulness – but most overdoses are due to one of three causes: